Last date modified: 2025-Nov-12

 Overall progress

-Overall progress can be monitored using the Progress section.
-Statuses can be:
+Overall progress can be monitored using the status shown in the Progress section:

 - Not Started—the stage has not begun.